-California is providing broad assistance to small businesses and employers impacted by COVID-19.
+California and the federal government are providing broad assistance to small businesses and employers impacted by COVID-19.
 This includes:

 - 90-day extension on all businesses filing a return for less than $1 million in taxes

-- California Small Business Loan Guarantee Program (via IBank) $50 million in state funding, providing potential capital for individuals who do not qualify for federal funds.
+- Small Business Disaster Relief Loan Guarantee Program via IBank, with $50 million in state funding, providing potential capital for individuals who do not qualify for federal funds

 Questions and Answers